Ionic Vue QR Code Scanner with Capacitor

 Modify the home page and create a scanner page

-In the home page, add a button to navigate to the scanner page, two checkboxes for configuring whether to scan QR codes only and whether to enable continuous scanning and display the barcode results if found.
+In the home page, add a button to navigate to the scanner page, a checkbox for configuring whether to enable continuous scanning and display the barcode results if found.

 Template of the home page: